dwavesystems/dwave-system/docs/intro.rst

 This preprocessing can be done by a composed sampler consisting of the :class:`~dwave.system.samplers.DWaveSampler()` and a composite that performs minor-embedding.

-See the :ref:`embedding` section for more information on :term:`minor-embedding` and the provided functionality.
+See the :ref:`embedding_system` section for more information on :term:`minor-embedding` and the provided functionality.